hgzojer/vocabletrainer/README.md

 ==============

 Vocable trainer for Android 4+ mobile phones with text field input and multiple choice test.
 When training vocables you write the translation into a text field.
 There is also a multiple choice mode (MC), where you can pick one of three answers.
 You can configure whether you want to be examined from language A to language B or from language B to language A or in both directions.
 You can input dictionaries yourself.
 There are two demo dictionaries in addition.
 With import/export dictionaries will be transfered from/to SD card.
+With upload/download dictionaries will be transfered from/to Google Drive.

 Binary installation:
 * via Google Play Store, see https://play.google.com/store/apps/details?id=at.hgz.vocabletrainer